Veterinarian charged with animal cruelty requests settlement from veterinary board

 The Harrises have filed a million-dollar lawsuit against Tierce to recoup medical expenses as well as alleviate the emotional damages the situation has caused.
 An attorney for the Harris family said that its unclear how this settlement will affect the lawsuit, but at this time Tierce has not made motions to settle regarding that matter.

 Kimberly Davis of Dallas County, Texas, filed a second million-dollar lawsuit against Tierce in June.
-Davis’ Chihuahua Hercules was recovered from the clinic during the police investigation but in such poor condition he had to be euthanized.
+Davis’ Chihuahua Hercules was recovered from the clinic during the police investigation but was in such poor condition he had to be euthanized.